 Early diagnosis enables patients and their families to make plans for care and also offers the opportunity to participate in clinical trials.
 Treatment of the condition will depend on its cause.
 For example, there is no known cure for Alzheimer’s and pharmaceutical drugs do little to even slow down the progression.
 Whereas, managing blood pressure and preventing strokes would be useful in someone with a diagnosis of vascular dementia.

 The marijuana plant has been used to help treat a variety of medical conditions for thousands of years.
 It interacts with the body’s endocannabinoid system (ECS) and cannabinoid receptors that are located throughout the body.
 Scientists now believe that the ECS evolved in primitive animals around 600 million years ago!
 The CB1 receptor is associated with the nervous system and brain, and it is this receptor’s relationship with marijuana that could hold the key to alleviating dementia symptoms.

 According to Dr. Dustin Sulak, small doses of cannabinoids such as CBD give the body a signal to create more endocannabinoids and build more receptors.
-A greater number of receptors increases your sensitivity to cannabinoids which is why it usually takes several uses before you feel an effect.
+A greater number of receptors increase your sensitivity to cannabinoids which is why it usually takes several uses before you feel an effect.

 The hippocampus contains the CB1 receptor and is a part of the brain vulnerable to the underlying causes of Alzheimer’s and other forms of dementia.
 The CB2 receptor is found in the microglia, another part of the brain believed to play a role in the development of Alzheimer’s.